-1) If Campus only has one venue, CP assumes all responsibilities of Venue Pastor
+1) If the Campus only has one venue, CP assumes all responsibilities of Venue Pastor.

-2) Oversees and works with the Venue pastors on regular basis to ensure smooth service flow
+2) Oversees and works with the Venue pastors on a regular basis to ensure smooth service flow.

-3) Works with Senior Pastor, Executive Pastor and other Campus pastors to discuss vision, needs, service opportunities and worship focuses for church at large
+3) Works with the Senior Pastor, Executive Pastor and other Campus pastors to discuss vision, needs, service opportunities and worship focuses for church at large.

-4) Responsibility of holistic (spiritual, emotional, physical) health of people at their campus
+4) Has responsibility of holistic (spiritual, emotional, physical) health of people at their campus.

 5) Care is given through one-on-one care, as well as high touch work in getting people to small groups where they can be cared for.

-6) Works with Adult Pastor, Children’s Pastor and Teen Connection Pastor to ensure success in Adult, Children’s Ministry and Youth Ministry are in alignment with campus objectives
+6) Works with Adult Pastor, Children’s Pastor and Teen Connection Pastor to ensure success in Adult, Children’s Ministry and Youth Ministry and are in alignment with campus objectives.

-8) Develop and teach spiritual development classes to help grow the body of Chirst
+8) Develops and teaches spiritual development classes to help grow the body of Christ.

 9) Works with small groups in area to reach out to neighborhood community.
 The objective is to lead, equip, and oversee the development of small groups within the campus geographical area.
 The specific duties associated with this include:

 b.
 Facilitate relationships within and with small group’s leaders and coaches.
-Understand the importance of relationships and the overall purpose of small groups to be both relational and missional * (see the note at end)
+Understand the importance of relationships and the overall purpose of small groups to be both relational and missional.*

 c.
 Build a community of small groups in the campus community.
-Oversee spiritual health of all small group communities in the assigned geographic area
+Oversee the spiritual health of all small group communities in the assigned geographic area.

 f.
-Measure success by clearly defining, communicating and assessing the effectiveness of small groups according to five guiding small group questions (see add below)
+Measure success by clearly defining, communicating and assessing the effectiveness of small groups according to five guiding small group questions (see below).

 l.
 Contribute to the development and implementation of new training tools.